awesome-fc/fc-tutorials/quick-start/tutorial.md

 ## Step 4: Invoke the function

+1. Run the following command to invoke the function and you should see `hello world` returned by the function:

+    ```bash
+    fun invoke demo
+    ```

+## Step 5: Update the function

+1. Open <tutorial-editor-open-file filePath="fc-tutorials/demo/index.js"> index.js </tutorial-editor-open-file> file and change `hello world` to `hello world from function compute`.

-Run the following command locally to debug the function:
+2. Run the following command to deploy the function:
+    ```bash
+    fun deploy
+    ```

+3. Run the following command to invoke the function and now you should see `hello world from function compute`:

     ```bash
     fun invoke demo
     ```